-Job references: Why you need them and how to assemble a strong lineup that will support you
+Job references: Why you need them and how to assemble a strong lineup

 When families look to hire a new caregiver, trustworthiness is one of the most valued qualities.
 Whether they’re looking for someone to care for their new baby, an aging parent or a beloved pet, they need to know the person they’re hiring is not only qualified, but has a proven track record of providing competent, compassionate care.